 Yes!
-After a few weeks when you have introduced several games, you can let each set of partners choose one of the games to play, and have the class practice playing different games at the same time.
+After 5-6 weeks (when you have introduced 5 or 6 games), you can let each set of partners choose one of the games to play, and have the class practice playing different games at the same time.
 I highly recommend doing that occasionally throughout the year, such as:

 - Short weeks when you only have school for 2-3 days and therefore don't want to introduce a new game. - When you want to review a variety of skills and concepts.
-Do two or three 10 minute sessions back to back, and let kids change their games for each session. - When a lot of students are absent: let kids pick their own partners and own games for a special treat.
+Do two or three 10 minute sessions back to back, and let kids change their games for each session. - When a lot of students absent: let kids pick their own partners and own games for a special treat.